Concerned about the presence of sediments or metal shavings in the domestic water supply? Or is the supply system prone to chemical contamination?

 1. Absorption

-The absorption process in a water filtering system is mostly carried out using carbon that effectively captures water-borne contaminants.
-Notably, the superior absorption power of carbon stems from its large internal structure full of nooks and crannies that can successfully trap chemical impurities like chlorine.
+The absorption process in a water filtering system is mostly carried out using carbon, which effectively captures water-borne contaminants.
+Carbon’s superior absorption power stems from its large internal structure, full of nooks and crannies that can successfully trap chemical impurities like chlorine.

 Most domestic filters come with a granular activated carbon filter or GAC to reduce undesirable odour and taste by absorption.
 On the other hand, the more costly filtration systems apply carbon block elements that are usually more efficient and have a micron rating for the removal of particles.